RakhithJK/dbeaver-dbeaver-wiki/Creating-columns.md

   dictated by its data type.
 * **Nullability**: By default, columns can hold **NULL**.
 However, by specifying **NOT NULL** during column creation, you can enforce that every row must contain a value for that column.
-* **Unique [Constraint](Constraints.md#Restrictions)**: A unique constraint ensures that all values in a column are distinct.
+* **Unique Constraint**: A unique constraint ensures that all values in a column are distinct.
 Duplicate entries are not permitted.
 * **Check Constraint**: A check constraint enables you to specify a condition on a column.
-Every value added to the column must satisfy this condition.
+Every value added to the the column must satisfy this condition.
 * **Default Value**: A column can be given a default value.
 If no value is specified during data insertion, the column uses the default.